Tax in Armenia

 Who is an Armenian tax resident?

-Tax residents are physically present at least 183 days in a 12-month period, OR maintain centre of vital interests in Armenia.
-Residents taxed on worldwide income; non-residents on Armenian-source income at flat or schedular rates.
+Tax residents are physically present in Armenia for at least 183 days in a 12-month period, OR maintain their centre of vital interests in Armenia.
+Residents are taxed on worldwide income.
+Non-residents are taxed only on Armenian-source income at flat or schedular rates, typically 20%.

 What are the Armenian personal income tax rates?